 On April 29, 2015, through our Operating Partnership, we entered into a limited liability company agreement (as amended, the "SUL LLC Agreement") with Best Years, LLC ("Best Years"), an unrelated entity and a U.S.-based affiliate of Union Life Insurance Co, Ltd. (a Chinese corporation), and formed Summit Union Life Holdings, LLC (the "SUL JV").
 The SUL JV is not consolidated in our condensed consolidated financial statements and is accounted for under the equity-method in our condensed consolidated financial statements (see Note 5).
-As of June 30, 2017 and December 31, 2016, the SUL JV owned 17 properties.
+As of September 30, 2017 and December 31, 2016, we have a 10% interest in the SUL JV.
+As of September 30, 2017 and December 31, 2016, the SUL JV owned 17 properties.